ankidroid/Anki-Android/Database-Structure.md

                ord : "ordinal of the field - goes from 0 to num fields -1", rtl : "boolean, right-to-left script",
                size : "font size",
-               sticky : "sticky fields retain the value that was last added to them when adding new notes" }
+               sticky : "sticky fields retain the value that was last added when adding new notes"
+             }
            ],
     id : "model ID, matches cards.mid",